Create a URIports account

 We're almost done!
 The last one on our list is SMTP TLS Reporting (TLS-RPT).
 A reporting mechanism by which sending systems can share statistics and specific information about potential failures with recipient SMTP MTA (STARTTLS, DANE TLSA and MTA-STS).
 You can then use this information to both detect potential attacks and diagnose unintentional misconfigurations.
 You need to set up a DANE TLSA DNS record and/or deploy an MTA-STS policy for this to work.

 Add the following TXT record to your DNS:

 VALUE: "v=TLSRPTv1; rua=mailto:email@example.com"

 That's it!
 You're done!
 Now we wait for all those reports to come in.
-This will give you some time to read more about the different types of reporting mechanisms we installed.
-If you are confident enough you can change or add some header values to enforce your policies to improve your website and mail security.
+This will give you some time to read more about the different types of reporting mechanisms we've installed.
+If you're confident enough, you can change or add some header values to enforce your policies to improve your website and email security.